armaan277/PRODUCT-APP/README.md

 # PRODUCTS-APP

-This is a Flutter project for a products application.
+This is a Flutter project for a products application. <br>
 Using Provider State Management.

 ## Simple Setup Steps